WrestleMania V: Preliminary matches

-The third match was a non-title match between Brutus "The Barber" Beefcake and "The Million Dollar Man" Ted DiBiase, the self-proclaimed Million Dollar Champion.
+The third match was a non-title match between Brutus Beefcake and "The Million Dollar Man" Ted DiBiase, the self-proclaimed Million Dollar Champion.
 It was the first time DiBiase's Million Dollar Championship belt had appeared on pay-per-view.
-Prior to the match, DiBiase was glad-handed with event sponsor Donald Trump who was in attendance in the front row.
+Before the match, DiBiase was glad-handed with event sponsor Donald Trump, who was in attendance in the front row.
 Beefcake knocked DiBiase out on the floor before getting back into the ring.
-He pounded on DiBiase but Virgil caught Beefcake's foot.
+He pounded on DiBiase, but Virgil caught Beefcake's foot.
 DiBiase hit him a clothesline and applied a chokehold on Beefcake, and followed it up with a Million Dollar Drop for a near-fall.
 He hit a middle rope diving back elbow drop on Beefcake for another near-fall.
 DiBiase hit him an Irish whip and had an inside cradle pinfall attempt on Beefcake.
-He tried to hit a vertical suplex on Beefcake but Beefcake countered it into a hanging suplex.
+He tried to hit a vertical suplex on Beefcake, but Beefcake countered it into a hanging suplex.
 DiBiase applied a Million Dollar Dream on Beefcake, who grabbed the ropes.
 He slammed DiBiase's face in the corner and applied a Barber's Chair (Sleeper) on DiBiase.
 Virgil hopped up on the apron, distracting Beefcake.
 Beefcake released DiBiase from the hold and went after Virgil.
 DiBiase nailed Beefcake from behind to the floor.
-The referee was busy with DiBiase while Virgil pounded on Beefcake but Beefcake no-sold and chased Virgil.
+The referee was busy with DiBiase while Virgil pounded on Beefcake, but Beefcake no-sold and chased Virgil.
 DiBiase came from behind and nailed Beefcake.
-The two brawled outside the ring and were counted-out, resulting in a no contest.
+The two brawled outside the ring and were counted out, resulting in a no contest.
 They continued to beat each other.

 The fourth match was a tag team match between The Bushwhackers (Bushwhacker Luke and Bushwhacker Butch) and The Fabulous Rougeaus (Jacques Rougeau and Raymond Rougeau).
-The Bushwhackers grabbed Rougeaus' manager Jimmy Hart's jacket but Rougeaus caught them and went on the attack.
+The Bushwhackers grabbed Rougeaus' manager Jimmy Hart's jacket, but Rougeaus caught them and went on the attack.
 Luke and Raymond began the match and Luke missed a fist drop on Raymond, but Luke and Butch hit him a battering ram.
-Luke made the cover but Jacques came in and accidentally hit a knee drop on Raymond as he was going to hit Luke but Luke sidestepped.
+Luke made the cover, but Jacques came in, and accidentally hit a knee drop on Raymond as he was going to hit Luke, but Luke sidestepped.
 Rougeaus double-teamed Luke for a while as the referee was busy with Butch.
 They kicked Luke in the gut and then celebrated.
 They celebrated too much that Bushwhackers hit Raymond with a battering ram and a rib breaker.
 Luke then pinned Raymond to win the match.